Raised of S$5,000.00

 Besides having to deal with the heartbreak of losing her spouse unexpectedly, Madam Yang knows that she needs to play a dual-role to their two school-going children.
 With the loss of the breadwinner in the family, Mrs Yang is worried about the finances at home as the family is currently in debts of about S$10,000, largely owing to family and friends (S$8,000) and about S$2,000 owing as agent fees.
 Mr Yang had used his earlier earnings to repay part of the outstanding agent fees.

-Mr Yang’s employer assisted the family with a $1,000 ex gratia payment.
+Mr Yang’s employer helped the family with a $1,000 ex gratia payment.
 Unfortunately, Mr Yang’s family is not entitled to any form of compensation as the death was not due to work injury.
-Nonetheless, Mrs Yang told us that the family is grateful for the support that they have received thus far, including the help from the migrant worker advocacy organisation in helping them with the cremation matters of Mr Yang and the liaison work with the Ministry of Manpower (MOM) and his employer.
+Nonetheless, Mrs Yang told us that the family is grateful for the support that they have received thus far, including the help from the migrant worker advocacy organisation in helping them with the cremation matters of Mr Yang and the liaison work with the MOM and his employer.

 The $5,000 raised would go towards supporting Mrs Yang in terms of the school fees for her 16-year-old son (S$3,000 per year), the school fees for their 8-year-old daughter (S$1,000 per year) and living expenses (S$200 x 5 months).